Register your office to receive a $50 credit towards your first case.

 Ensure your digital scans are clear, complete, and capture all necessary details.
 Double-check that your digital prescription form is filled out entirely and that your instructions are specific and easy to understand.
 Is the shade selection noted?
 Are the margins clearly defined in the scan?
 Catching a small mistake at this stage is far easier than fixing a bigger problem later.

-Step 3: Schedule and Communicate with Patients
+Step 3: Schedule the Patient and Set Clear Expectations

 Managing a rush case extends beyond the lab; it also involves managing your patient’s expectations.
 Good communication is essential for success and helps maintain trust, especially when timelines are tight.
 Be transparent with the patient about the expedited process and what it entails.